FragMatch

 Check the Drydown Before Buying

 Many fresh fragrances sparkle for the first ten minutes and then reveal the real story.
 The drydown should still feel clean and comfortable after the opening fades.
+If it turns sharp, sour, sticky, or metallic on your skin, it may become harder to wear in humidity.

 Use Fewer Sprays Than You Think